segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/v1/index.md

 | Tapstream                | ~30KB             | ~300                 |
 | Countly                  | ~20KB             | ~150                 |

 <sup>1</sup> *Google Analytics takes up a huge amount since it comes with Play Services, which includes APIs for Google Ads, Google Drive, Google Plus and many more!
-Chances are you’re not using all of them.
-Luckily if you’re a Gradle user, you can [strip away the unused modules](https://gist.github.com/dmarcato/d7c91b94214acd936e42) and reduce bloat.*
+Chances are you're not using all of them.
+Luckily if you're a Gradle user, you can [strip away the unused modules](https://gist.github.com/dmarcato/d7c91b94214acd936e42) and reduce bloat.*

-<sup>2</sup> *Localytics doesn’t provide a jar so we [compiled one ourselves](http://search.maven.org/#artifactdetails%7Cio.segment.analytics.android%7Clocalytics%7C1.4.1%7Cjar).*
+<sup>2</sup> *Localytics doesn't provide a jar so we [compiled one ourselves](http://search.maven.org/#artifactdetails%7Cio.segment.analytics.android%7Clocalytics%7C1.4.1%7Cjar).*

 ## Building